-Some members are required to pay other Medicare premiums
+Many members are required to pay other Medicare premiums

 In addition to paying the monthly plan premium, some members are required to pay other Medicare premiums.
 As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medicaid as well as have both Medicare Part A and Medicare Part B. For most CareFirst BlueCross BlueShield Advantage DualPrime members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.

 If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B.